simonjulianl/tp/docs/DeveloperGuide.md

 1. User requests to list all patients.
 2. GoMedic shows a list of patients.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific patient in the list.
-4. GoMedic deletes the person.
+4. GoMedic deletes the patient.

    Use case ends.